 It’s been said before and we’ll say it again – don’t leave your dryer running when you go out. – JANE USSHER/NZ HOUSE & GARDEN

 It’s simple – remove the lint from the dryer after every use, make sure the dryer is well ventilated and don’t turn it on and then go out.

 “Over time the oils become impregnated into the fabric,” said Shaw.
 It doesn’t take much for these to catch light, especially if your dryer doesn’t have an automatic-off switch.
-DISHWASHERS

 Stacking your dishwasher correctly really is an art – and an important safety measure.

 “If you load a small plastic lid into a large slot and it falls through the cage onto a heater element during the drying cycle, it will catch fire,” said Shaw.
-MICROWAVES

 When you are planning a kitchen, leave space around your microwave. – RESENE